EMERGING MARKETS-Asian markets mostly weaker; Thai baht, Korean won biggest laggards

 "We maintain our preference to sell the USD on rally, with Asian currencies likely having a larger runway than the majors to gain against the greenback," analysts at Maybank wrote.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS eased 0.4% but are headed for a weekly gain of 0.9%.
-It is up a whopping 7.1% so far in November.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS eased 0.4% but is headed for a weekly gain of 0.9%.
+It is up 7.1% so far in November.

 "While market participants are expected to remain in a wait-and-see mode until the FOMC (Federal Open Market Committee) meeting on December 12-13, I believe the likelihood of a significant sell-off in Asian currencies, including (the Indonesian rupiah), has diminished," analysts at Sumitomo Mitsui Banking Corp wrote.

-The rupiah has lost over 2% so far this month, highlighting a recent downward trend that even led Bank Indonesia to put forth a surprise 25 basis point rate increase on Oct.
+The rupiah has lost over 0.5% this week, highlighting a recent downward trend that even led Bank Indonesia to put forth a surprise 25 basis point rate increase on Oct.
 19 aimed at nudging the local unit higher.

-In Taiwan, the opposition parties rushed to register their candidates for president with hours to go before a deadline, after talks on running a joint ticket collapsed in dramatic fashion on live television amid bitter arguments.
+In Taiwan, the opposition parties rushed to register their candidates for president with hours to go before a deadline, after talks on running a joint ticket collapsed dramatically on live television amid bitter arguments.

 The Taiwanese dollar TWD=TP and equities .TWII in the country traded largely flat.